- Welcome from Dr. Luks

 Flush the tube with tap water before and after feeding and every four hours.
 This helps to make sure that tube will not clog.

 Place the feeding tube inside the syringe and operate the tube.

 If the tube backs up, try to flush it with water.
 If this does not work, check the position of the tube, milk the tube and then flush it again.

-Give 30 minutes before feeding or 1 hour after feeding.
+Allow 30 minutes before feeding or one hour after feeding.

 - Draw up the medications in syringes.
 If pills must be used, crush them up and mix them with water before putting them in the syringe.